debreczeniandras/avro-messenger-serializer-bundle/README.md

 }
 ```

 The bundle uses these hints to load schemas in dependency order so cross-file references work regardless of discovery order.
-The declared subjects can also be forwarded to `\FlixTech\SchemaRegistryApi\Registry\CachedRegistry::register()` as Avro references to make the relationship explicit in the Confluent Schema Registry.
+During message encoding the bundle ensures referenced subjects are registered first, then registers the dependent schema with proper [`AvroReference`](https://docs.confluent.io/platform/current/schema-registry/fundamentals/serdes-develop/index.html#schema-references) metadata so the relationship is visible in the Confluent Schema Registry.